awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-creating-configuring-broker.md

 A *broker* is a message broker environment running on Amazon MQ\.
 It is the basic building block of Amazon MQ\.
 The combined description of the broker instance *class* \(`m5`, `t3`\) and *size* \(`large`, `micro`\) is a *broker instance type* \(for example, `mq.m5.large`\)\.
 For more information, see [Broker](broker.md)\.

 The first and most common Amazon MQ task is creating a broker\.
-The following example shows how you can use the AWS Management Console to create and configure a broker using the AWS Management Console\.
+The following example shows how you can create and configure a broker using the AWS Management Console\.

 **Topics**
 + [Configure Basic Broker Settings](#configure-basic-broker-settings-console)